brotatotes/bht-automation/bht gen 3/Mark/Chapter 10/Mark 10 46 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:26:29
+- Timestamp: 12-25-2023 20:32:47
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 78
+- BHT Word Count: 99
-- BHT Commentary Usage: 22.64%
+- BHT Commentary Usage: 32.84%
-- BHT Quality Score: 1.3884767124638664
+- BHT Quality Score: 1.463366443255251
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (53):
+- ChatGPT injected words (67):
-	['a', 'and', 'arriving', 'bartimaeus', 'beggar', 'blind', 'by', 'causing', 'compassion', 'damage', 'disciples', 'diseases', 'east', 'encountered', 'eye', 'gospel', 'great', 'healing', 'highlights', 'highway', 'his', 'illustrating', 'in', 'jericho', 'jesus', 'light', 'mark', 'multitude', 'named', 'narrative', 'of', 'on', 'ophthalmia', 'particularly', 'power', 'prevalence', 'prevalent', 'region', 'sat', 'sheds', 'side', 'significance', 'significant', 'son', 'story', 'surrounded', 'the', 'this', 'timaeus', 'upon', 'vivid', 'were', 'widespread']
+	['a', 'about', 'add', 'ailment', 'alone', 'as', 'bartimaeus', 'before', 'beforehand', 'beggar', 'being', 'blind', 'blindness', 'by', 'city', 'common', 'detail', 'diseases', 'east', 'emphasizing', 'entered', 'event', 'eye', 'for', 'frequent', 'gives', 'great', 'had', 'his', 'in', 'individuality', 'interesting', 'is', 'it', 'jericho', 'jesus', 'known', 'likely', 'making', 'man', 'mark', 'multitude', 'name', 'named', 'names', 'narrative', 'note', 'of', 'particular', 'passed', 'place', 'presence', 'regular', 'roadside', 's', 'sat', 'son', 'specifies', 'that', 'the', 'this', 'timaeus', 'to', 'took', 'vividness', 'were', 'where']
-- ChatGPT injected words (significant words only) (41):
+- ChatGPT injected words (significant words only) (45):
-	['arriving', 'bartimaeus', 'beggar', 'blind', 'causing', 'compassion', 'damage', 'disciples', 'diseases', 'east', 'encountered', 'eye', 'gospel', 'great', 'healing', 'highlights', 'highway', 'illustrating', 'jericho', 'jesus', 'light', 'mark', 'multitude', 'named', 'narrative', 'ophthalmia', 'particularly', 'power', 'prevalence', 'prevalent', 'region', 'sat', 'sheds', 'significance', 'significant', 'son', 'story', 'surrounded', 'timaeus', 'vivid', 'widespread']
+	['add', 'ailment', 'bartimaeus', 'beggar', 'blind', 'blindness', 'city', 'common', 'detail', 'diseases', 'east', 'emphasizing', 'entered', 'event', 'eye', 'frequent', 'gives', 'great', 'individuality', 'interesting', 'jericho', 'jesus', 'known', 'likely', 'making', 'man', 'mark', 'multitude', 'named', 'names', 'narrative', 'note', 'particular', 'passed', 'place', 'presence', 'regular', 'roadside', 's', 'sat', 'son', 'specifies', 'timaeus', 'took', 'vividness']

 ### Logs
-- Attempt 1 BHT: A blind beggar named Bartimaeus sat by the highway side, surrounded by a great multitude.
-This man, the son of Timaeus, was well-known and his presence added to the vividness of the narrative.
-In the East, diseases of the eye, such as ophthalmia, were common and had caused damage to many people.
-The dusty air and ash-heaps were especially harmful, exacerbating these conditions.
-As Jesus and his disciples came to Jericho, they encountered Bartimaeus and his plea for mercy.
-This encounter showcases the compassion and healing power of Jesus, and highlights the significance of this particular story in the Gospel of Mark.
+- Attempt 1 BHT: A blind beggar named Bartimaeus, the son of Timaeus, sat by the roadside in Jericho.
+Mark, known for being particular about names, specifies this detail to add to the vividness of the narrative.
+Diseases of the eye were common in the East, making Bartimaeus's blindness a frequent ailment.
+Mark alone gives the blind man's name, emphasizing his individuality.
+Bartimaeus had a regular place by the roadside, where a great multitude passed by.
+It is interesting to note that this event likely took place before Jesus entered the city, as Mark specifies the blind man's presence beforehand.
-- 🔄 Mark 10:46 (attempt 1, 104 words, 28.17% quotes quality score: 1.273150475400506, V2 normalized quality score: 33.68, commentator tiers 1-3: 26.28%, 38.29%, 35.43%)
+- 🔄 Mark 10:46 (attempt 1, 99 words, 32.84% quotes quality score: 1.463366443255251, V2 normalized quality score: 40.0, commentator tiers 1-3: 40.1%, 36.71%, 23.19%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: A blind beggar named Bartimaeus, the son of Timaeus, sat by the highway side surrounded by a great multitude.
-Diseases of the eye were common in the East, and the dusty air and ash-heaps worsened the conditions.
-As Jesus and his disciples came to Jericho, they encountered Bartimaeus, highlighting the compassion and healing power of Jesus.
-This vivid narrative adds to the significance of the story in the Gospel of Mark and showcases the prevalence of eye diseases in the region.
+- Attempt 2 BHT: A blind beggar named Bartimaeus, the son of Timaeus, sat by the roadside in Jericho.
+Mark, known for being particular about names, adds to the vividness of the narrative by specifying this detail.
+Diseases of the eye were common in the East, making Bartimaeus's blindness a frequent ailment.
+Mark alone gives the blind man's name, emphasizing his individuality.
+Bartimaeus had a regular place by the roadside, where a great multitude passed by.
+This event likely took place before Jesus entered the city, as Mark specifies the blind man's presence beforehand.
-- 🔄 Mark 10:46 (attempt 2, 82 words, 24.53% quotes quality score: 1.3292847934633678, V2 normalized quality score: 35.54, commentator tiers 1-3: 27.65%, 34.44%, 37.91%)
+- 🔄 Mark 10:46 (attempt 2, 93 words, 30.16% quotes quality score: 1.4497185492349336, V2 normalized quality score: 39.55, commentator tiers 1-3: 40.77%, 35.49%, 23.74%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: A blind beggar named Bartimaeus, the son of Timaeus, sat by the highway side surrounded by a great multitude.
-Diseases of the eye were common in the East, and the dusty air and ash-heaps worsened the conditions.
-As Jesus and his disciples came to Jericho, they encountered Bartimaeus, highlighting the compassion and healing power of Jesus.
-This vivid narrative adds to the significance of the story in the Gospel of Mark and showcases the prevalence of eye diseases in the region.
+- Attempt 3 BHT: A blind beggar named Bartimaeus, the son of Timaeus, sat by the roadside in Jericho.
+Mark keenly mentions names and vividly describes the scene.
+Eye diseases were common in the region, making Bartimaeus's blindness a prevalent condition.
+Mark uniquely provides the blind man's name, highlighting his individuality.
+Bartimaeus had a regular spot by the roadside, attracting a considerable number of people passing by.
+This incident likely occurred prior to Jesus entering the city, as Mark specifically notes the presence of the blind man beforehand.
-- 🔄 Mark 10:46 (attempt 3, 82 words, 24.53% quotes quality score: 1.3292847934633678, V2 normalized quality score: 35.54, commentator tiers 1-3: 27.65%, 34.44%, 37.91%)
+- 🔄 Mark 10:46 (attempt 3, 86 words, 22.95% quotes quality score: 1.3930508928118162, V2 normalized quality score: 37.66, commentator tiers 1-3: 40.03%, 34.68%, 25.29%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: A blind beggar named Bartimaeus, son of Timaeus, sat by the highway side surrounded by a great multitude.
-Eye diseases were prevalent in the East, worsened by the dusty air and ash-heaps.
-As Jesus and his disciples arrived in Jericho, they encountered Bartimaeus, showcasing the compassion and healing power of Jesus.
-This vivid account in the Gospel of Mark highlights the significance of Bartimaeus' story and the widespread issues of eye diseases in the region.
+- Attempt 4 BHT: In Jericho, a blind beggar known as Bartimaeus, son of Timaeus, sat by the roadside.
+Mark, with his attention to names, adds to the vividness of the narrative.
+Eye diseases were prevalent in the region, making Bartimaeus's condition relatable.
+Notably, Mark is the only Gospel that mentions the blind man's name, emphasizing his individuality.
+Bartimaeus had a usual position by the roadside, attracting a substantial crowd passing by.
+This account likely took place before Jesus entered the city, as Mark specifies the blind man's presence beforehand.
-- 🔄 Mark 10:46 (attempt 4, 76 words, 23.53% quotes quality score: 1.306382486812256, V2 normalized quality score: 34.78, commentator tiers 1-3: 27.53%, 32.54%, 39.93%)
+- 🔄 Mark 10:46 (attempt 4, 89 words, 29.03% quotes quality score: 1.4063935566102015, V2 normalized quality score: 38.11, commentator tiers 1-3: 39.16%, 33.9%, 26.93%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: A blind beggar named Bartimaeus, the son of Timaeus, sat by the highway side surrounded by a great multitude.
-Diseases of the eye, particularly ophthalmia, were prevalent in the East, causing significant damage.
-Upon arriving in Jericho, Jesus and his disciples encountered Bartimaeus, illustrating the compassion and healing power of Jesus.
-This vivid narrative in the Gospel of Mark highlights the significance of Bartimaeus' story and sheds light on the widespread prevalence of eye diseases in the region.
+- Attempt 5 BHT: A blind beggar named Bartimaeus, the son of Timaeus, sat by the roadside in Jericho.
+Mark, known for his attention to details, vividly describes the scene.
+Eye diseases were common in that region, explaining Bartimaeus's condition.
+Mark is the only Gospel that reveals the blind man's name, emphasizing his individuality.
+Bartimaeus had a designated spot by the roadside, attracting a considerable crowd.
+This event likely occurred before Jesus entered the city, as Mark specifically mentions the blind man's presence beforehand.
-- 🔄 Mark 10:46 (attempt 5, 78 words, 22.64% quotes quality score: 1.3884767124638664, V2 normalized quality score: 37.51, commentator tiers 1-3: 30.48%, 32.46%, 37.06%)
+- 🔄 Mark 10:46 (attempt 5, 83 words, 30.0% quotes quality score: 1.4394507355664785, V2 normalized quality score: 39.2, commentator tiers 1-3: 37.09%, 35.55%, 27.36%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- ✅ Mark 10:46 bht prompt v0.8 (78 words, 22.64% quotes)
+- ✅ Mark 10:46 bht prompt v0.8 (99 words, 32.84% quotes)
-- quality score: 1.3884767124638664, V2 normalized quality score: 37.51, commentator tiers 1-3: 30.48%, 32.46%, 37.06%)
+- quality score: 1.463366443255251, V2 normalized quality score: 40.0, commentator tiers 1-3: 40.1%, 36.71%, 23.19%)